 - Calls, texts, or emails from companies, individuals or even local, State and Federal agencies asking you to pay a balance you owe them, using payment methods such as gift cards, bitcoin, cash or wire transfers

 - Ask for help from a parent or trusted adult.
-Contact the nearest Miami-Dade Police Department District Station to you to file a report of the fraud incident as soon as possible
+Contact the nearest Miami-Dade Sheriff's Office District Station to you to file a report of the fraud incident as soon as possible

 - Save all communications sent to the victim via text, email or social media.
 Set your profile on all social media platforms to private or only to your trusted friends